mortenterhart/trivial-tickets/docs/Installation.md

 ```

 This command requires [git](https://git-scm.com) to be installed.
-It downloads and installs all project and test dependencies.
-For
+It downloads and installs all project dependencies to your setup
-more information on how to set the `GOPATH` environment variable
+Go workspace.
+For more information on how to set the `GOPATH`
-accordingly visit [Setting
+environment variable accordingly visit [Setting
 GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) from the
 Go Wiki.